developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/mgmt/index.md

 Monitoring device presence and prevention of misplaced devices is important for smooth operational productivity.
 This section covers the procedures to organize, track, locate, and prevent misplaced devices.

 ## Locating Devices
-The facility administrator monitors devices from the [admin dashboard](../admin) and can mark a device "To be found" if it is misplaced or needs to be charged due to low battery to avoid loss of connectivity.
+The facility administrator monitors devices from the [admin dashboard](../admin) and can mark a device "To be found" if it is misplaced or at risk, e.g. needs to be charged due to low battery to avoid loss of connectivity.
 The associate selects the target device to find in the client application and walks to the Access Point (AP) area where the device is connected.
 BLE (Bluetooth Low Energy) based device proximity indicator and remote chirping are used to locate the device:

 1. Animated BLE proximity indicator – Uses the associate's device as a proximity indicator to locate the misplaced device.
 The indicator shows the distance (in real-time) of the associate's device in relation to the target device being found.
 As the associate physically approaches near the target device, the distance (in feet) is displayed on the screen.
 A color-coded visual indicator with animation contracts and expands as the associate moves closer or further away from the target.
 2. Chirping sound – Trigger a chirping sound to play on the target device.
 This is particularly helpful if the device is hidden.
 The volume level and sound duration can be adjusted in the server [Settings](../config).